 She is on the board of the New England Chapter of the National Association of Corporate Directors and

 co-chair of the Boston chapter of Women Corporate Directors.
-Pam holds an Executive Masters Professional Director Certification from the American College of Corporate Directors, a national director education organization.
+Pam holds an NACD Directorship Certification from the National Association of Corporate Directors.

 Civitas Solutions: She was a member of the audit and compensation committees and presiding director of Civitas Solutions, a $1.6 billion company that provides services to individuals with intellectual and physical disabilities, acquired brain injuries, and youth and family services.
 She joined the board of the company, which was majority owned by Vestar Capital and the management team, in 2008.
 During her time on the board the company underwent a CEO succession, listed on the NYSE, did a number of acquisitions and divestitures, a major refinancing, and changed independent auditors.
 The company was sold to a private equity group in March 2019.